 Our secretariat is jointly managed by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH and the National Metrology Institute of Germany (Physikalisch-Technische Bundesanstalt, PTB).
 They act on behalf of the German Federal Ministry for Economic Cooperation and Development (Bundesministerium für Wirtschaftliche Zusammenarbeit und Entwicklung, BMZ).
 Together, they support companies and associations in the development and implementation of projects, as well as through consulting and networking.

-The Alliance is part of the BMZ Special Initiative on Training and Job Creation, which also operates under the name Invest for Jobs, and the Quality Infrastructure Fund.
+The Alliance is part of the BMZ Special Initiative "Decent Work for a Just Transition", which also operates under the name Invest for Jobs, and the Quality Infrastructure Fund.

 Dr. Barbara Siegmund